+Table 8 presents the commercial fleet capacity of the OIC countries.
 Between OIC countries, there is a great disparity in ship ownership and operation.
-In 2016, OIC-MENA countries dominated fleet ownership with holding 67% of the total OIC fleet.
-Turkey had the largest commercial OIC fleet with a total tonnage of 28 million dwt.
-Other countries with large fleets include Iran (17.8 million dwt), Indonesia (17.3 million dwt), Malaysia (16.8 million dwt), and the UAE (15.5 million dwt).
-At the other end of the scale, some OIC countries have no commercial fleet (i.e. Afghanistan, Benin, Burkina Faso, Côte d'Ivoire, Chad, Comoros, Guinea Bissau, Mali, Niger, Tajikistan, Togo, Kyrgyz Republic, and Uzbekistan); while others (i.e. Gambia, Gabon, Senegal, Suriname, Djibouti, Guinea, and Sierra Leone) have negligible tonnage despite the importance of their maritime trade related sectors.
+In 2018, Indonesia had the largest commercial OIC fleet capacity with a total tonnage of 22.3 million dwt.
+Other countries with large fleets include Saudi Arabia (13.5 million dwt), Malaysia (10.2 million dwt), and Turkey (7.7 million dwt).
+At the other end of the scale, some OIC countries such as Afghanistan and Mali have no commercial fleet while others like Benin and Somalia have negligible tonnage despite the importance of their maritime trade related sectors.